rejsafranko/MLControl/README.md

     - Configure the consent screen if prompted.
     - Select "Desktop app" and click "Create".
     - Download the JSON file and rename it to `credentials.json`.
-    - Place the `credentials.json` file in the same directory as your script.
+    - Place the `credentials.json` file in the root directory of your project.

 ## Usage